btang-dev/Pinterest-AI-Image-Scaler/README.md

-# 🚀 Quick Start Guide - AI Image Upscaler
+# Pinterest AI Image Upscaler

 ## ✅ **TESTED AND WORKING!**
 Here's how to get started quickly: